 Freightliner takes the cake for the most popular semi-truck in America for 2019.
 When it comes to dump trucks Freightliner is still top dog based on market share, but Caterpillar is number one when it comes to heavy haul trucks.

-Whether you drive a Freightliner, Peterbilt, Kenworth, every driver has their favorite dump truck.
+Whether you drive a Freightliner, Peterbilt, or Kenworth, every driver has their favorite dump truck.
 What’s your favorite?
 Please comment below.
 Also, don’t forget to follow us on Facebook for more great trucking content.